 The Ohio State University

-Dr. Alinari’s Lymphoma Clinical Research Mentoring Program (LCRMP) project investigates the combination of ibrutinib (Imbruvica) and nivolumab (Opdivo) in relapsed or A cancer that is resistant to treatment.
-One of the two major types of lymphoma that begin in the lymph nodes and tissues of the lymphatic system.
-All other lymphomas are classified as non-Hodgkin lymphomas.
-Hodgkin lymphoma has characteristic cell, the Reed-Sternberg cell, seen by the pathologist under the microscope when looking at the tissue from the biopsy.
-(HL) patients.
-Nivolumab, a PD-1 A drug that prevents cancer cells from suppressing immune responses., has already shown promising activity in HL patients, but ibrutinib has not been tested in this patient population.
+Dr. Alinari’s Lymphoma Clinical Research Mentoring Program (LCRMP) project investigates the combination of ibrutinib (Imbruvica) and nivolumab (Opdivo) in relapsed or refractory Hodgkin lymphoma (HL) patients.
+Nivolumab, a PD-1 checkpoint inhibitor, has already shown promising activity in HL patients, but ibrutinib has not been tested in this patient population.
 Dr. Alinari’s trial will measure both the efficacy of this potential combination therapy and also seek to better understand the mechanisms behind the activity of both agents.
 “Our study has the potential to improve clinical outcomes of Hodgkin lymphoma patients and results could change the treatment paradigm in this patient population,” Dr. Alinari says.